GoatSalad/megukascript/README.md

 </details>

 ## Installation
-Install the Greasemonkey/Tampermonkey extension depending on your browser and [click here](meguca.user.js), then click on 'Raw' to install.
+Install the Greasemonkey/Tampermonkey extension depending on your browser and [click here](../../raw/master/meguca.user.js)